agentm/project-m36-blog/about.rst

 title: About
 ---

-Project:M36 is a relational algebra engine setting out to prove that mathematical correctness not only does not impede RDBMS performance, but rather opens doors to new and mathematially-coherent optimizations.
+Project:M36 is a relational algebra engine setting out to prove that mathematical correctness not only does not impede RDBMS performance, but rather opens doors to new and mathematically-coherent optimizations.

 Project:M36 is written entirely in the Haskell programming language and is completely open source.